 2.1 Justified possession

-Defendants can challenge a charge under this statute if they can show that they were justified in possessing the ammunition.
+You can challenge a charge under this statute if you can show that you were justified in possessing the ammunition.

-In order to establish this defense, defendants must prove that:
+In order to establish this defense, you must prove that:

-- they found the ammunition or took it from a person who was committing a crime against them, and
+- you found the ammunition or took it from a person who was committing a crime against you, and

-- they possessed the ammunition no longer than was necessary to deliver or transport it to a law enforcement agency for that agency to dispose of the ammunition.5
+- you possessed the ammunition no longer than was necessary to deliver or transport it to a law enforcement agency for that agency to dispose of the ammunition.5

 2.2 No knowledge

 Recall that you are only guilty under this statute if you knew that you

 - had custody of ammunition.